 2.) the room in which you’re going to hang the framed piece

-Having explained some of the visual factors (i.e. the color tones in a piece) that you might wish to consider when choosing a frame, let’s look at some additional details & differences between WOOD and METAL frames.
+Having explained some of the visual factors that you might wish to consider when choosing a frame, let’s look at some additional details and differences between wood and metal frames.

 If you’re looking for a quality wood frame to enhance whatever matted piece you may have, then consider choosing one of these elegant Gallery 12 Wood Frame Kits!

-These classic yet contemporary frames are made from carefully selected solid woods.
+These high quality frames are made from carefully selected solid woods.
 The maple frame has a natural clear finish, while solid poplar is used for the satin finish black and white painted frames.
-The kit includes the frame / all hardware (including picture wire & hooks!) / archival backing board / and a sheet of ultraviolet light-filtering Acrylite OP-3 glazing.
+The kit includes the frame, all hardware (including picture wire & hooks!), archival foam backing board, and a sheet of ultraviolet light-filtering Acrylite glazing.

 All you need is a phillips-head screwdriver to assemble these frames, and they’re easily re-opened to access your piece or to reuse the frames as needed.

-If you’re looking for an all-in-one classic wood frame, consider our high-quality Gallery 12 Wood Frame Kit for its elegance, ease of use, and safe archival protection that will DEFINITELY enhance your framed images, artifacts & collectibles!
+If you’re looking for an all-in-one classic wood frame, consider our high-quality Gallery 12 Wood Frame Kit for its elegance, ease of use, and safe archival protection that will enhance your framed images, artifacts, and collectibles!

-Metal frames can lend a great deal of gallery- or museum-level sophistication & elegance to your artwork, collections or archive materials.
+Metal frames can lend a great deal of gallery- or museum-level sophistication and elegance to your artwork, collections, or archive materials.

-As illustrated throughout this blog, Archival Methods offers sturdy aluminum frames in a range of various colors & profiles to meet your specific needs, all of which will enhance every aspect of your artwork & flat collectibles!
+Archival Methods offers sturdy aluminum frames in a various colors and profiles to meet your specific needs, all of which will enhance every aspect of your artwork and flat collectibles.

-Our pre-cut metal frames are available in a variety of colors, profiles, and ALL the “standard sizes” including:
+Our pre-cut metal frames are available in a variety of colors, profiles, and standard sizes.

-These “standard sizes” are what most galleries & museums (and photographers & artists, for that matter) routinely use, as these sizes are relatively universal.
+These standard sizes are what most galleries, museums, photographers, and artists routinely use, as these sizes are relatively universal.
 Having such standard sizes makes manufacturing these frames a bit less expensive, allowing us to pass on the savings!

-Often, however, our customers need specific sizes / profiles / or colors that fall outside the pre-cut “standard sizes” (see the image above).
-This is where the flexibility of “custom-cut” frames is tremendously important!
+Often our customers need specific sizes, profiles, or colors that fall outside the pre-cut standard sizes.
+This is where the flexibility of “custom-cut” frames comes in handy.

-What’s more, our website is set up to make ordering your custom-cut frames both QUICK & EASY!
+What’s more, our website is set up to make ordering your custom-cut frames quick and easy.

-In a nutshell, no matter what size or profile metal frame you need, Archival Methods can most often meet your exact needs with either our pre-cut or our custom-cut metal frames.
-Combined with our wide-ranging mat cutting services and our top-of-the-line museum-quality materials, ALL your matting and archival framing needs can be addressed in ONE PLACE!
+No matter what size or profile metal frame you need, Archival Methods can most often meet your exact needs with either our pre-cut or our custom-cut metal frames.
+Combined with our wide-ranging mat cutting services and our top-of-the-line museum-quality materials, all your matting and archival framing needs can be addressed in one place.

-In closing, whether you’re archivally framing a single piece, or an entire exhibition, and whether you’re framing your materials in a wood frame or a metal frame, look to Archival Methods for ALL your professional-quality matting & framing needs!
-And feel free to give us a call or send us an email if you have any questions, as helping YOU “get the job done right” is what we’re here for!
+In closing, whether you’re archivally framing a single piece, or an entire exhibition, and whether you’re framing your materials in a wood frame or a metal frame, look to Archival Methods for all your professional-quality matting and framing needs!
+And feel free to give us a call or send us an email if you have any questions, as helping you get the job done right is what we’re here for!

 If you have any additional questions, or would you like more information on any of our museum-quality acid-free storage & presentation materials, please contact us here at Archival Methods.
 We’re always there to help with any archiving, storage, or presentation questions you may have.